About Dr. Elizabeth Crunk-Sikhuashvili

 Foundations of Play Therapy and Expressive Arts

 One of my favorite roles as a Professional Counselor and Counselor Educator is my engagement in leadership and advocacy.
-I am the current President of the European Branch of the American Counseling Association (EB-ACA) and the Chair of the Grief Counseling Competencies Task Force, in partnership with the Association for Adult Development and Aging (AADA), a division of the American Counseling Association.
+I am the Immediate Past President of the European Branch of the American Counseling Association (EB-ACA) and am passionate about promoting the field of counseling and supporting counselors living and working in Europe and around the globe.